Share:

 ARDOR Green supports Vietnamese businesses and cities in adopting international assessment frameworks and standards such as CER, helping infrastructure, services, and investments develop sustainably, flexibly, and ready for any disruption.

-As resource scarcity intensifies and geopolitical instability escalates, the concept of resource autonomy is emerging as a strategic priority.
-This article analyzes how resource autonomy not only complements but may even surpass the circular economy as a framework that enables industrial systems to adapt to the future.
+Amid increasing resource scarcity and escalating geopolitical instability, the concept of resource autonomy is emerging as a strategic priority.
+This article examines how resource autonomy not only complements—but may even surpass—the circular economy as a framework for enabling industrial systems to adapt to the future.